cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/serving-llama-3-1-405b.md

 1. Create and activate a [Python virtual environment](https://docs.lambdalabs.com/software/virtual-environments-and-docker-containers#creating-a-python-virtual-environment) on the head node for this tutorial.
 2. Download the Llama 3.1 405B model to your 1CC's persistent storage [file system](https://lambdalabs.atlassian.net/wiki/spaces/LT/pages/edit-v2/709328915).

-{% hint style="info" %}
+!!! note

     The Llama 3.1 405B model is about 2.3TB in size and can take several hours to download.
-{% endhint %}

 Still on the head node, start a tmux session by running `tmux`.